A Message to My Grandchildren

 Your heart melts when they look at you with those sparkling eyes and grin.

 Then they squeeze you around the neck.
-They call me Gramma and you feel their unconditional love.
+They call you Gramma, Nana or Mimi and you feel their unconditional love.
 And suddenly you’re wrapped around their little fingers.
 You want to hold them, protect them, and never let them grow up – which we all know is impossible.

 Passing Down the Love is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means that if you click on a link and make a purchase, we may be compensated a small amount at no additional cost to you.